shobrook/syntaxis/README.md

 **Arguments**

 - `conservative: Bool`: Because Python is a dynamic language, multiple module trees may be extracted for a single module, each corresponding to a possible execution path through the program.
 If set to `True`, GAT will only return a tree derived from code that is _sure_ to execute.
 If `False`, then multiple trees might be returned for each module. <!--Give example-->
-  - Maximum # of dep. trees = Cyclomatic Complexity
+  - Maximum # of groups of dep. trees = Cyclomatic Complexity
 - `namespace: Dict`: Lets you factor in the attributes of imported local modules.

 **Limitations**